kobotoolbox/kobotoolbox-org-v2/_posts/2021-11-29-joint-initiative-announced-to-enhance-kobotoolbox-for-data-collection-and-analysis-in-displacement-contexts.md

 ---
 title:
-    Joint Initiative Announced to Enhance KoBoToolbox for Data Collection and Analysis in Displacement Contexts
+    Joint Initiative Announced to Enhance KoboToolbox for Data Collection and Analysis in Displacement Contexts
 date: 29-11-2021
-author: Joint Data Center on Forced Displacement (JDC) and KoBo Inc.
+author: Joint Data Center on Forced Displacement (JDC) and Kobo Inc.
 summary:
-    KoBo Inc. and JDC have partnered to strengthen KoBoToolbox, part of JDC’s ongoing effort to strengthen data systems and fill data gaps in order to improve the lives of people affected by displacement.
+    Kobo Inc. and JDC have partnered to strengthen KoboToolbox, part of JDC’s ongoing effort to strengthen data systems and fill data gaps in order to improve the lives of people affected by displacement.
 thumbnail: /images/blog/UNHCR_survey_refugees_bangladesh.jpg
 ---

-KoBo Inc. and the Joint Data Center on Forced Displacement (JDC), an initiative established by the World Bank Group (WBG) and UNHCR, the UN Refugee Agency, have partnered to strengthen KoBoToolbox.
+Kobo Inc. and the Joint Data Center on Forced Displacement (JDC), an initiative established by the World Bank Group (WBG) and UNHCR, the UN Refugee Agency, have partnered to strengthen KoboToolbox.
 This collaboration is part of JDC’s ongoing effort to strengthen data systems and fill data gaps, allowing stakeholders to make evidence-informed decisions that can improve the lives of people affected by displacement.

 {% include image.liquid file="/images/blog/UNHCR_survey_refugees_bangladesh.jpg" caption="UNHCR staff surveys refugees in Bangladesh." type="full" %}

-> "By supporting KoBoToolbox, the JDC continues to invest in effective solutions
+> "By supporting KoboToolbox, the JDC continues to invest in effective solutions
 > to promote forced displacement-sensitive data methods.
 Improving the quality
 > of data collected is essential to better understand the socioeconomic
 > situation of those forcibly displaced and hence allow for better